 However, Google made an announcement that helped many SEOs vent a sigh of relief.
 A few days back, the search engine giant said that the Core Web Vitals will impact only mobile search results.

 That was a pretty big announcement in itself.
-This is the first time that Google is fore-warning the implications of Core Web Vitals when it becomes a ranking factor in May 2021.
+This is the first time that Google is fore-warning the implications of an upcoming ranking factor.
+Google’s Official Announcement says Core Web Vitals will become a ranking factor in May 2021.

 There has been a lot of discussions after Google made this big statement last week, and one of these was about websites that have AMP enabled.

 As you know, AMP makes the pages lighting fast, and since the pages are rendered from Google’s cache, they load in split seconds on mobile devices.
 So, does that mean that such AMP-enabled pages are automatically Web Vitals friendly?

 The Core Web Vitals will find a sweet spot within the same section in Google’s algorithm where intrusive interstitials, mobile-friendly, safe browsing, and HTTPS have been placed.